naixard/naixard.github.io/_posts/2025-01-22-book-review-deep-work.md

 For some weeks before I read this book, my average screen time was around six hours/day. *That's equal to my whole evening after work!* For comparison, my wife's average screen time was around one to two hours/day.

-> Like the saying, "The phone is smart the person isn't."
+Like the saying, "The phone is smart the person isn't."
+I know I must change this.

 ### Embracing Boredom